zeexia/great-c-plusplus/README.md

 ####1.
 Download and Install CMake
   * download CMake from the CMake [download page](https://cmake.org/download/).
 In this particular example, would be the *"cmake-3.5.2-Darwin-x86_64.dmg"* file for Mac.

-  * launch the installer by double-clicking on the *.dmg* file, then drag&drop CMake onto the Applications folder to quickly install it.
+  * launch the installer by double-clicking on the *.dmg* file, then drag&drop the CMake logo onto the Applications folder image to install it ( quick'n easy! ).
-  * Once installed, launch CMake ( for example, from Spotlight, etc )
+  * Once installed, launch CMake ( for example, from Spotlight, etc ).

   * :heavy_exclamation_mark:**Add CMake to path**: From the **"Tools"** menu select **"How to Install For Command Line Use"**.
 From the popup dialog box, note the cmake-gui path—which in our case: `/Applications/CMake.app/Contents/bin/cmake-gui`